Canon SX30 Comparison Review

 Is the Canon SX30 a good camera?
-The SX30 has a Camera Elo of 1249.
+The SX30 has a Camera Elo of 1117.
 This rating puts the SX30 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the SX30 also ranks below average. – Well, the Canon SX30 is more than 10 years old, and there have been many other good digital cameras released since 2010.
+In terms of its sensor size category (small sensor cameras), the SX30 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Canon SX30 is more than 13 years old, and there have been many other good digital cameras released since 2010.

 |Fixed lens compact camera|

 |ISO 100 - 1 600 (100 - 6 400)|

 |2.7 LCD, 230k dots|